cryotato/cryotato.github.io/_pages/2026-01-01-spiralings.md

 ---

 <!-- fuck my femcel chud life
-spiralings on embalming skin from ϑ'default mode network  -->
+spiralings on embalming skin from ϑ'default mode network
+Don't let him do that to you -->

 <!-- *i no longer feel much of what has been stated here, neither did I ever believe all this at once simultaneously, ⅋ut it does provide a reliable time capsule for my experience.* -->